kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_artifact_generic.md

 ---
-title: "kosli pipeline artifact report evidence generic"
+title: "kosli report evidence artifact generic"
 ---

-## kosli pipeline artifact report evidence generic
+## kosli report evidence artifact generic

 Report a generic evidence to an artifact in a Kosli flow.